What is Annual Recurring Revenue (ARR) & how to calculate ARR

 What breeds this retention?
 Great products or services, a friendly website and/or mobile app experience, and remarkable customer service.
 How can your mobile app deliver on these customer desires while simultaneously trying to cut costs and grow ARR?

-One fantastic solution is to increase customer engagement in your app with business communication technology
+One fantastic solution is to increase customer engagement with business communication technology in your app.

 By launching customer engagement capabilities via Sendbird’s engagement platform.
 With Sendbird, you can send relevant, timely, omnichannel business messages (such as through push notifications, in-app notifications, SMS, KakaoTalk, and WhatsApp) and reinvent mobile customer communication.